Specialism

 The first is that companies selling log cabins for use as home offices will explain how they can be put placed in your back garden under permitted development, and some of the rules around that.
 However, we've seen those same descriptions repeated without the key information that this only applies if you own a house and that where the log cabin is placed is officially your garden.
 The same goes for explanations of what you can do with a caravan on your own property.

 Otherwise, temporary structures can only stay in place for either 28 days in any given year or for the duration of a particular temporary operation.
-More crucially, a lot of the people pushing the "shipping containers don't need planning permission" are missing an important point here: it's the status of the land that's the real issue.
+More crucially, a lot of the people pushing the "shipping containers don't need planning permission" idea are missing an important point here: it's the status of the land that's the real issue.
 Changing the use of a piece of land requires planning permission under Section 55 Town and Country Planning Act 1990 - and you living permanently on what the planning department currently considers an agricultural field or open woodland or "amenity space" (etc.) is a change of use.

 The fact that a new permitted development right for the temporary use of land as campsites is being consulted on backs up the idea that there is no default right to use non-residential land for something that isn't permanent.